 Small bags are allowed but subject to search to make sure they don’t contain the following items which aren’t allowed:

 This Festival is a non-smoking environment.
-Smoking near the outer fence line will be allowed.

 All guests entering the venue during an event may be subject to a metal-detector screening, visual inspection and a bag inspection conducted by security personnel.
 The purpose of the inspection is to detect prohibited items.